 The idea for Lighthof got acknowledged in 2017 by the IEA's Stiglitz Essay Prize, and is evolving ever since.

-Lighthof enables users to:
+Lighthof enables the global society to:

 Poll crowd opinion using latest, fair, and efficient computational social science methods